cryptoapi/Bitcoin-Payments-WP-eCommerce/readme.txt

 * 100% Free Open Source Plugin on [Github.com](https://github.com/cryptoapi/Bitcoin-Payments-WP-eCommerce)
 * Provides a Cryptocurrency Payment Gateway for [WP eCommerce 3.8.10 or higher](https://wordpress.org/plugins/wp-e-commerce/)
-* Accept Bitcoin, Litecoin, Paycoin, Dogecoin, Dash, Speedcoin, Reddcoin, Potcoin, Feathercoin, Vertcoin, Vericoin, Peercoin, MonetaryUnit payments in WP eCommerce
+* Accept Bitcoin, BitcoinCash, Litecoin, Dash, Dogecoin, Speedcoin, Reddcoin, Potcoin, Feathercoin, Vertcoin, Peercoin, MonetaryUnit payments in WP eCommerce
 * No Monthly Fee, Transaction Fee from 0%
 * Product Prices in Bitcoin/Altcoins directly and sends the amount straight to your business wallet.
-* Product Prices in USD/EUR/GBP/etc. Google/Bitstamp/Cryptsy Live Exchange Rates
+* Product Prices in USD/EUR/GBP/etc. Google/Bitstamp/Poloniex Live Exchange Rates
 * Direct Integration on your website, no external payment pages opens (as other payment gateways offer)
 * You will see the bitcoin/altcoin payment statistics in one common table on your website.
 * No Chargebacks, Global, Secure.
 All in automatic mode.